gobrowseraspberrypi/shop-flask-test/README.md

-# Flask Forms - Pizza Shop
+# Flask Forms - web-Shop

-An in-class activity covered in Lesson 2 of WEB 1.1.
+a test with flask to make a site